 4. Don't talk about dieting.

 In fact, don't diet, just eat healthfully, and make exercise an automatic part of life for everyone in the family.
 Dieting, research tells us, doesn’t work; it creates feelings of deprivation and longing that cause binge eating.
 And it changes body chemistry so that not only do dieters almost always regain the weight, but losing it the next time is even harder.
 Only long-term healthy eating and exercising helps people not only lose weight, but keep it off.

 Want to teach your child self-control?
 Start with the idea of listening to your body: "Are you hungry for more?"
 When your child wants sweets, instead of just saying no, which can build up feelings of deprivation, assure your child that sweets will be available another time: "The bakery is always here...we go there for special occasions, not every day."
 Research shows this reduces longings and binges, instead making us feel empowered to make healthy choices.

 The percentage of overweight Americans has more than doubled over the past century and has continued to rise, accompanied by similar rises in incidence of disease.
 Culprits include our sedentary lifestyle, high stress levels, large food portions, and our evolutionary propensity to eat (and store) extra food in times of plenty just in case lean times are around the corner.

-But nutritionists increasingly suspect that processed foods are the biggest contributor to our health issues.
+But nutritionists increasingly suspect that processed foods are the biggest contributor to our weight issues.
 Consumption of saturated fat has actually decreased during this period of extreme weight gain, while consumption of processed foods has increased dramatically.
 Designed to last during long periods of storage and shipping, and with taste rather than nutrition in mind, foods with hydrogenated oils, preservatives, corn syrup and carbohydrates stripped of their nutrients are simply bad for our bodies.
 They create chronic disease as we get older.
 But they start, even in childhood, by causing inflammation and cravings.